 • culturally different communication styles

-Dr. Samantha Meints, who is a pain psychologist at Brigham & Women’s Hospital in Chestnut Hill, Mass., and led the study, said that the burden of costs and chronic pain is more prevanlent among those in the BIPOC communities in the U.S.
+Pain psychologist Samantha Meints, who led the study, said that the burden of costs and chronic pain is more prevalent among those in the BIPOC communities in the U.S.

 penny goldberg dpt